ucam-smt/demo-files/Docs.dox/Tutorial.02.pruning.md

 the grammar, and care must be taken to correctly apply the target language model at the sentence level.

-\section chopping_gb Grammar-based Sentence Chopping
+\subsection chopping_gb Grammar-based Sentence Chopping

 Chopping can be done by inserting the special 'chop' symbol '0' in the source sentence, and then translating with a modified